 “I’ve been diagnosed with depression and anxiety.
 Honestly, I’ve been really struggling, but I was so scared to talk to you about it because I didn’t know how you would react.”

 “Why didn’t you tell me?
 You know I'm always here for you.”

 I opened up about the darkest period in my life, the traumatic events that got me to this point, how I had been feeling.
 How alone I felt, and how scared I was to open up about how it because I felt like no one would understand.

 I wish I had opened up sooner.
-It was hard, but when I did, it helped alot.
+It was hard, but when I did, it helped.
 Why didn’t I reach out sooner?
-Partly it was my ego, that I thought I had to be the strong one all the time, and maybe because it’s my upbringing that we’re taught that it’s negative to talk about emotions, and that even in this day and age, that sort of idea still clings on to you.
+Partly it was my ego; that I thought I had to be the strong one all the time, and maybe because of my upbringing I was taught that it’s negative to talk about emotions, and that even in this day and age, that sort of idea still clings on to you.